elementary-Inc/blog/_posts/2021/2021-08-09-elementary-os-6-odin-released.md

 </figcaption>
 </figure>

-These new multi-touch gestures make elementary OS 6 faster and smoother to navigate on a touch screen or trackpad—all while ensuring each interaction is just as easy with a traditional mouse and keyboard as before.
+These new multi-touch gestures make elementary OS 6 faster and smoother to navigate on a touch screen or touchpad—all while ensuring each interaction is just as easy with a traditional mouse and keyboard as before.
+Multi-touch gestures can be customized from _System Settings_ → _Mouse & Touchpad_ → _Gestures_.

 ### Notifications